kzu/corebuild/docs/index.md

-* `Configure`: initial target to run right after cloning the repository, typically run only once, unless you modify the project or synchronize changes and dependencies changed.
+* `Configure`: initial target to run right after cloning the repository, typically run only once, unless you modify the project or synchronize changes and dependencies change.
 Would typically do a NuGet restore of projects/solutions too.

 * `Build`: builds whatever needs to be built in order to use the project.